inphinit/inphinit/README.md

 Time per request (mean, across all concurrent requests): | 0.528 [ms]                   | 0.429 [ms]                   | 0.391 [ms]
 Transfer rate:                                           | 373.32 [Kbytes/sec] received | 459.77 [Kbytes/sec] received | 504.42 [Kbytes/sec] received

-In addition to the improved execution time, it is noted that _version 2.0_ was able to process an average of 220 more requests per second than _0.6_ version, and compared to 0.5.x, it was able to process 600 more requests per second.
+In addition to the improved execution time, it is noted that _version 2.0_ was able to process an average of 220 more requests per second than _version 0.6_, and compared to _0.5.x_, it was able to process 600 more requests per second.

 ## About documentation